mmmorris1975/aws-secrets-sync/README.md

 ### Secrets Manager
 This backend will upload the data to the Secrets Manager service, using the JSON key as the name of the secret.
-If the value data is a string, then the data will be stored as a SecretString type, otherwise it will be stored as a SecretBinary type.
+If the value is a string, then the data will be stored as a SecretString type, otherwise it will be stored as a SecretBinary type.
 If the using "pathed" or namespaced key names, AWS expects that the path values are separated by the `/` character.
 It is a preferred practice that you do **not** prefix the key path with a `/`, otherwise it will require the use of a '//' when referencing the parameter name if using the SSM Parameter Store -\> Secrets Manager magic parameter